Tiffany Stratton: NXT (2021–2024)

-SmackDown (2024–present)

-After winning the Women's Money in the Bank contract, Stratton (right) allied with Nia Jax, before turning on her to win the WWE Women's Championship.
+Main roster debut and WWE Women's Champion (2024–2025)

 On February 2, Stratton was officially assigned to the SmackDown brand.
 Stratton defeated Zelina Vega on the February 16 episode of SmackDown to qualify for the women's Elimination Chamber match at the titular event on February 24, where she eliminated Naomi, before being eliminated by Liv Morgan.
 At Backlash France on May 4, she failed to win the WWE Women’s Championship from Bayley in a triple threat match, also involving Naomi.
 Stratton then formed an alliance with Queen of the Ring winner and WWE Women’s Champion Nia Jax.
 On July 6, Stratton won the women’s Money in the Bank ladder match at the namesake event.
 At Survivor Series WarGames on November 30, Stratton participated in her first WarGames match alongside Jax, Morgan, Raquel Rodriguez and Candice LeRae, where they lost to Naomi, Bayley, Bianca Belair, Rhea Ripley and Iyo Sky.